alissacox/GHG-cycling-genes/QIIME2/Analysis_pipeline.md

   --m-input-file filtered-dada2-trimmed-pmoA-table.qza \
   --o-visualization filtered-dada2-trimmed-pmoA-table.qzv
   ```
-This resulted in removing samples AHC>90 (makes sense because these don't have *pmoA*) and samples 36 & 42 (must not have had a lot of pmoA?)...
+This resulted in removing samples AHC>90 and samples 36 & 42 ...

-To export these data for use in R with the phyloseq package, or to look at them in a spreadsheet program:
+To export these data (feature/ASV/"OTU" table) for use in R with the phyloseq package, or to look at them in a spreadsheet program:
 ```
 qiime tools export   \
   --input-path filtered-dada2-trimmed-pmoA-table.qza  \